inigoferr/kirtash_music_nodejs/README.md

 # Kirtash Music

-Trabajo Fin de Grado [TFG] de Iñigo Fernández Arrizabalaga, estudiante de Ingeniería Informática de la Universidad Pública de Navarra [UPNA].
+Final Degree Project [TFG] of Iñigo Fernández Arrizabalaga, student of Computer Engineering at the Public University of Navarra [UPNA].

-Implementado durante el curso 2019/2020.
+Implemented during the 2019/2020 academic year.

-Trabajo propuesto por la Navarra Lan Party [NLP].
+Project proposed by the Navarra Lan Party [NLP].

-## Implementación
+## Implementation

-El proyecto está implementado utilizando Node.js, JavaScript, jQuery, Bootstrap, CSS y HTML5.
+The project is implemented using Node.js, JavaScript, jQuery, Bootstrap, CSS and HTML5.

-## Despliegue
+## Deployment

-El proyecto está desplegado en www.kirtash-music.me.
+The project is deployed at www.kirtash-music.me.